DutchProg/Roostermakers/README.md

 Within the context of this case we are given a clear method of analysing what would be considered a good solution, as this is something that is normally hard to measure.
 The case does this through applying points (known as minus points) for specific scenarios, with the aim that our solution should achieve the least amount of points possible.
 The scenarios in which we gain these points are:
 - 5 points for using the aformentioned evening slot
 - 1 point for each subject activity clash each student has
 - We want to minimise the amount of free time a student has between subjects, for each single empty slot that occurs between subjects per student, we will gain 1 point.
 If there are two empty slots for the student, we will gain 3 points.
 A gap of three empty slots between subjects is not allowed within this structure.
+Unfortunately, we were unable to eliminate gaps larger than 2 slots, these larger gaps were also given 3 points in our program.

 This points system will act as a point of reference upon which we will compare and evaluate our algorithms.